Wednesday, October 9, 2024

-Shortly after the Duke of Zähringen Bertold V (1186-1218) ascended to the throne, he initiated an ambitious rebuilding of Freiburg's original parish church, which dated from the city's founding phase.
+Shortly after the Duke of Zähringen, Bertold V (1186-1218), ascended the throne, he initiated an ambitious rebuilding of Freiburg's original parish church, which dated back to the city's founding.

 Every year, the council appointed three Münsterpfleger, respected members of the city's society, who usually served for many years.
-These caretakers regulated the finances and were responsible for the building work.
-They managed the income of the cathedral factory, lent money and purchased interest, and supervised the expenditure, e.g., for building materials and wages, but also for the furnishings and the necessary "operating resources" inside the church building (candles, vestments, etc.).
-There was, and there is always something to repair.
+These caretakers checked the finances and oversaw the building work.
+They managed the income of the cathedral factory, lent money and purchased interests, and supervised expenditures, e.g., for building materials and wages, as well as for furnishings and the necessary "operating resources" inside the church building (candles, vestments, etc.).
+There was, and there is always, something to repair.

 The caretakers had to report to the city council on all construction and financial decisions concerning the cathedral.
 The end of the municipal caretakership of the cathedral came in the 19th century when the city of Freiburg fell to Baden.
 In 1890, the Münsterbauverein (Freiburg Minster Building Association) was founded.
 Private civic involvement to preserve the Minster is of the utmost importance.